 The silver-haired bat can be found statewide in Massachusetts.

 The smoky shrew is a nocturnal mammal that lives in eastern North America.
-They normally use tunnels from other moles or shrews but rarely dig their own.
+They usually use tunnels from other moles or shrews but rarely dig their own.
 Their color is grayish-brown with a lighter underbody.
 They measure about 11 cm with a weight of 5g.
-This insectivore eats beetles, spiders, bugs, snails, insects, fungi, centipedes, worms, and larvae.
+This insectivore eats beetles, spiders, bugs, snails, fungi, centipedes, worms, and larvae.

 The snowshoe hare is also called the varying hare or snowshoe rabbit, and it takes the name because of the large size of the hind feet.
 Their feet prevent these rabbits from sinking in the snow when hopping and walking.
 They are covered with fur on the soles for protection against freezing temperatures.

 These rabbits turn white during the winter and rusty in the summertime.
 They can be distinguished by black tufts of hair on the edge of their ears and by the relatively small size of their ears compared with other hares.
 They usually measure about 36 to 52 centimeters and can weigh 1.3 to 1.7 kilograms as adults.
 They adapt their diet according to the season.

 The snowshoe hare can be found statewide except on the islands of Dukes and Nantucket counties.
 They usually feed on grass, fens, and leaves during the summer and turn to twigs and bark in winter.

 Southern Bog Lemming